Rasecode/ML_project/README.md

     │   Dockerfile
     │   requirements.txt
 ```
-Basically we will use BentoML, which is an open-source framework for serving ML models at production scale, Docker for the Containerization, Streamlit for the UI and last but not least GCP, specifically Cloud Run in order to push our images in a serverless way.
+Basically, we will use BentoML, which is an open-source framework for serving ML models at production scale, Docker for the Containerization, Streamlit for the UI and last but not least GCP, specifically Cloud Run in order to push our images in a serverless way.

 Step 1:
 We have to install all the libraries, run the first requirements.txt (MLops_project/requirements.txt) using: